 Girls’ education is a key priority area for Norway and it is targeted through a variety of channels.

-Norway is an important donor to the Global Partnership for Education (GPE).
+Norway is also an important donor to the Global Partnership for Education (GPE).
 One of GPE’s five strategic objectives is that all girls in countries receiving GPE funding complete primary and lower secondary school and start at upper secondary school in a secure, supportive learning environment.

 Girls’ education and gender equality is integrated in various ways in Norwegian bilateral aid to education.
 Girls’ education and gender equality must also be an integral part of the programmes of civil society organizations that receive financial support from Norad.